section-engineering-education/engineering-education/content/articles/api-with-prisma-and-nodejs/index.md

 A `.env` file is typically used to store sensitive values you wouldn't want public like keys and secret tokens or even encryption secrets.
 It is best practice to add it in your `.gitignore` file.

-### Step 2 : Connecting to Postgres
+### Step 2: Connecting to Postgres
-This article already assumes that you have postgress already setup on your machine and will not go through that.
+This article already assumes that you have postgress already setup on your machine and we will not go through that.

 Prisma supports a lot of databases, and postgress is just one of them.
 In the event that you want to use another database like sqlite, you can change the value of the database provider in the datasource option in the `schema.prisma` file.